2016 6 Hours of Silverstone: Qualifying

 André Lotterer (pictured in 2012) helped secure Audi's first World Endurance Championship pole position since 2013.

 Saturday's late afternoon qualification session was divided into two groups lasting 25 minutes each.
 Cars in LMGTE Pro and AM were sent out first and, after a five-minute interval, LMP1 and LMP2 vehicles drove onto the track.
 All cars were required to be driven by two participants for one timed lap each and the starting order was determined by the competitor's fastest average times.
 The fastest qualifier was awarded one point which went towards the Drivers' and Manufacturers' Championships.
 The session started on a wet track but dried out as it progressed.
-André Lotterer and Marcel Fässler in the No. 7 Audi clinched the vehicle's first pole position of the season, and the team's first since the 2013 6 Hours of Fuji, with an average lap time of 1 minute and 53.204 seconds.
+André Lotterer and Marcel Fässler in the No. 7 Audi clinched the vehicle's first pole position of the season, and the team's first since the 2013 6 Hours of Fuji, with an average lap time of 1:53.204.
 Manor's No. 44 car made contact with Fässler at the end of the session but both vehicles sustained no apparent damage.
 It also ended Porsche's streak of 11 consecutive pole positions, extending back to the 2014 6 Hours of Shanghai.
 They were joined on the grid's front row by the team's No. 8 sister entry.
 Di Grassi recorded the fastest qualifying timed lap late in the session but went off the track heading into Vale corner while attempting to go faster.
 He went into the turn's gravel trap, preventing him from achieving the pole position.
 The two Porsche cars were third and fourth (the No. 1 vehicle in front of the No. 2 entry).
 Hartley was delayed by slower traffic on his final timed lap and believed he could have improved on his time.
 Toyota's entrants had unsuitable car control settings and a different vehicle set-up, restricting to them to qualifying on the grid's third row (their No. 5 car ahead of the No. 6 entry).
 Oliver Webb and Rossiter in the ByKolles Racing CLM P1/01 and the two Rebellion Racing cars rounded out the LMP1 field; Rebellion elected not to record any lap times.